idp2p/idp2p.github.io/sdt.md

 #### Solution

 The SDT is a solution proposal that expresses personal information with a data structure called a trie, similar to a Merkle tree.
-SDT provides three key features: data integrity, selective disclosure, and proof of absence.
+SDT provides two key features; selective disclosure and proof of non-existence.

 SDT creates a root proof similar to a `Merkle Tree` but its branches have keys like `Merkle Patricia Trie`.
 A branch node's proof is obtained from the proofs of its child nodes.
 As an example, the proof of the following tree is a summary of the ordered JSON data consisting of the `personal` and `address` proofs.
 The proof of a leaf node is the hash of salt and value.
 Consider the following information: